Here are some options for listing a meeting on the Remote Meeting Schedule:

 - Provide an email address so members can contact the group for the password

-We have made the decision not to list meetings that don’t allow for any of the above options as they are not accessible to anyone outside “the know” and are not helpful on aasfmarin.org or to newcomers.
+There may be additional ways to set up an accessible remote meeting.
+We do not list meetings that don’t provide sufficient information for a visitor to access or contact the meeting, as they are not accessible to anyone not “in the know” and are not useful on aasfmarin.org or to newcomers.

 Example Option One: One-click enabled, PW embedded

 This will require the host to set the meeting up again and adjust the settings to enable the one-click option.
 This is the most accessible way to post meeting info and may increase the likelihood of your meeting being disrupted.